A list of G rated movies on Disney Plus that includes classic animated films, life action, Pixar, and movies that are G but should be PG.

 Princess and the Frog

 One of the best soundtracks of all time!
 Tarzan is a fantastic movie.
-But it literally shows the shadow of an evil man that accidentally hangs himself.
+But it literally shows the shadow of an evil man who accidentally hangs himself.
 And dead bloody bodies.
 Not a G movie.

 Another amazing movie with a killer soundtrack.
 But more visuals of hell and hell beasts are scary for littles.